 But what I actually learned over the past couple months is that vegan’s aren’t aliens at all…they just attract aliens with their chemtrails.
 You know, when you become a vegan, even if it is short-lived, you must learn the secret handshakes, take the herbal supplements, and subscribe to weird people’s blogs.
 What I actually learned is kind of scary actually.
 Buckle up pilgrims.

 Laura Eisenhower, great-granddaughter of President Eisenhower, is an expert on Vegan’s (notice I’m beginning to capitalize the word “Vegan”) and she’s also a medical astrologist, global chemist, and a cosmic mythologist (fancy way of saying airline hair-dresser) and she warns us that there are nanoparticles in chemtrails that we are absorbing into our bodies and the danger is that these particles will link up to an artificial intelligence system.
-That if we expand our consciousness, we can work with different physics and therefore transcend to create alchemy (golden turds).
-It is all a matter of paying special attention to our frequency and vibration so we can assimilate and alchemize the toxic energies.
+Apparently, if we’re so bold as to expand our consciousness’, we can work with an alternate type of physics and potentially transcend to create alchemy (golden turds).
+It is all a matter of paying special attention to our personal frequency and vibrations so we can assimilate and alchemize the toxic energies vexing our bodies.
 According to her, we can combat this stuff if we support Gaia: whatever in the hell that is.

 Of course I did have a 30-day anniversary weekend where I got to enjoy a real steak and meatloaf and other sundry carnivorous items.
-Oh yeah, and then there was Easter lunch – I did sin a lot on Easter.
-But now I’m back on my track but switched gears toward vegetarian and away from vegan.
-I can’t help it, I just don’t want any part of an alien visit and Emily got tired of washing my underwear with chemtrails on them and no one was appreciating all the high-vibrations.
+Oh yeah, and then there was Easter lunch – I did sin a lot on Easter which caused a rip-tide of bad sounding vibrations.
+But now I’m back on my track, having switched gears toward vegetarian and away from being a vegan.
+I can’t help it, I just don’t want any part of an alien visit.
+Aside from that, Emily got tired of washing my underwear with chemtrails on them and no one was appreciating all the high-vibrations.